psas/liquid-engine-test-stand/Main Fuel Valve/DC_Motor/README.md

   Detent position idicates an extreme condition.
 When a detent condition occurs, the script will determine the corrective action base on desired state.

-## Planned Changes
+## To do:

-  -Design Motor to mount housing using jacob's design for the servo-motor as a base.
+  - Design Motor to mount housing using jacob's design for the servo-motor as a base.
+    - Must maintain motor and valve-housing position against torque during action.
+    - Must have a mount for the "Sender" LED's (5mm) to provide bright light to the sensors.
+    - Bonus: Shield the "sender" and sensor heads from outside sources of light.